-UNIT THREE: LEGALAND REGULATORY FRAMEWORK FOR MANAGING PUBLIC FINANCE MANAGEMENT.
+Unit 3: LEGALAND REGULATORY FRAMEWORK FOR MANAGING PUBLIC FINANCE MANAGEMENT

-- 1.0 Introduction

-- 2.0 Objectives

-- 3.0 Main Content

-- 3.1 Legal Framework that Governs Public Finance Management in Nigeria

-- 3.2 Public Finance Management is governed By the Nigerian Constitution

-- 3.3 Some Reforms in the Nigerian Public Finance Management

-- 4.0 Conclusion

-- 5.0 Summary

-- 6.0 Tutor-Marked Assignment

-- 7.0 References/Further Readings
+- 3.1 Introduction - 3.2 Objectives - 3.3 Main Content - 3.3.1 Legal Framework that Governs Public Finance Management in Nigeria - 3.3.2 What Is Legal Framework? - 3.4 Public Finance Management is governed By the Nigerian Constitution - 3.4.1 Regulatory Framework That Governs PFM in Nigeria. - 3.5 Public Finance Management is regulated by the following Regulations - 3.5.1 Some Reforms in the Nigerian Public Finance Management - 3.6 Summary - 3.7 References/Further Readings/Web Resources - 3.8 Possible Answers to Self-Assessment Exercise(s)

 The legal and regulatory framework that underlies the Public Financial Management system includes tax laws, budget system laws and country's constitution besides laws, there are regulations relating to public finance management.
 Laws, budgets and regulations are essential to the task of public finance management.
 An appropriate legal and regulatory framework for a public financial management system should reflect an awareness of the link/between the strategic policy objectives of the government and the system and process relating to public financial management with referred to expenditure, so as to conform to the constitution principles and legislative responsibility and good governance, apart from the legal and regulatory framework that help to govern public finance management in Nigeria.
-The country also embarked in Economic Reforms and Governance Project (ERGP)sponsored by the world Bank to address the challenges of transparency, accountability, corruption and poor public service delivery this lead to the introduction of integrated personnel payroll and information system, Government integrated financial management information system, E- payment, Treasury Single Account etc.
+The country also and embarked Economic Reforms Governance (ERGP)sponsored by the world Bank to address the challenges of transparency, accountability, corruption and poor public service delivery this lead to the introduction of integrated personnel payroll and information system, Government integrated financial management information system, E- payment, Treasury Single Account etc.

-At the end of the unit, student should be able to:
+By the end of the unit, you will be able to: